 Ecotrust made the economic and public health case that helped establish that grant program.
 We also co-founded a vibrant statewide network of over 400 schools, farmers, businesses, state agencies, and other partners to build community around Oregon’s farm to school programs.

-And we work directly with Julie, among many others, to help school districts build partnerships with food producers and transform their menus.
+And we work directly with Julie, among many others, to help school districts build partnerships with small and mid-sized food producers to transform their menus.

 “We see school lunch as the gateway to critical changes in our food system.”